kharf/navecd-website/docs/documentation/getting-started/deploy.md

 !!! note

-    For the purpose of demonstration this guide uses [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/) to create a Kubernetes cluster and Github.
+    For the purpose of demonstration this guide uses [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/) to create a Kubernetes cluster and an OCI registry.
     We recommend that beginners follow along with both.

 <div class="grid" markdown>